zenkay/py-chess-api/README.md

 #### GET `/is-legal`

-checks if a move is legal or not
+Checks if a move is legal or not.
 Takes 2 arguments:

 - `piece` the label of the piece to move
 - `target` the location where to move the piece (with standard notation)